SEND Policy 2024.docx

 Admissions

-All of our students admitted to Roselyn House School and The RHISE Service have an Education, Health Care Plan for Social, Emotional and Mental Health Difficulties.
+All of our students admitted to Roselyn House School have an Education, Health Care Plan for Social, Emotional and Mental Health Difficulties.
 In addition, we cater for specific learning difficulties/associated disorders:

 ·